UK /vəˈræs.ə.ti/ us /vɚˈæs.ə.t̬i/ formal

 After our introduction meeting, I'll email you a client survey and a brief template which you can complete in your own time and your own words.
 These documents give me valuable information about your business, brand and project, and help me create a proposal for your project.
 I also refer back to these during our work together to ensure I'm meeting your needs.

-Once you are happy with my proposal, I'll send you a work agreement.
-Then we're set to start work.
+Once you are happy with my proposal, I'll send you a work agreement and an invoice for a 30% deposit to be paid prior to starting work.
+Then the fun begins!

 3. Working together